AliceO2Group/WebUi/Framework/docs/guide/issues.md

 # Known issues

-This list should be updated when a rare problem occures to speed up resolution next time.
+This list should be updated when a rare problem occurs to speed up resolution next time.

 ###### `npm install` outputs error "Unexpected end of JSON input while parsing near ..."
 Run `npm cache clean --force`